feathersui/feathersui-website/learn/haxe-openfl/prerelease.md

 [Feathers UI](/) developers who want to live on the cutting edge may install the library directly from [its Github repository](https://github.com/feathersui/feathersui-openfl).
 Installing from Github provides access to new components and features that may not have been released on Haxelib yet, but it also has a higher risk of bugs in code that hasn't been thoroughly tested yet.

+> See the [Feathers UI Roadmap](/learn/haxe-openfl/roadmap/) for details about what's planned for the next release.

 ## Prerequisites

 - [Haxe 4.0.0 or newer](https://haxe.org/download/)